 Heyso vom Falken and the offspring who stayed in Hessen and Thuringia (vom means he is from Falken AND lives there) used the following coat of arms from 1336:

-Mathis von Falken zu Fermerswalde, Triestewitz, Chemnitz, Nichtewitz, Bleddin, etc.., in Saxony and his offspring used the above shown coat of arms in order to show that they are in charge of main part of Saxony and that they are in charge of main part of Thuringia.
-The griffin used by the noble family Falcken refers to their activities in Pommern.
+Mathis von Falken zu Fermerswalde, Triestewitz, Chemnitz, Nichtewitz, Bleddin, Wettin, etc.., in Saxony and his offspring also used the above shown coat of arms in order to show that they are in charge of main part of Saxony and that they are in charge of main part of Thuringia.
+The griffin coat of arms, which was also used by the noble family Falcken refers to their activities in Pommern.
 Later on in 1548 this was rewarded with the appointment of Johann Falcken as Chancellor of Pommern.
 The Falcken-Reck family in Westphalen also used the Griffin coat of arms

 Bogislaw X., der Grosse (June 3th 1454 – October 5th 1523) was Duke of Pommern (aus dem Greifenhaus) and held close ties with Albert of Saxony and his son George the “Bearded”, 1471-1539 (who remained faithful to the Catholic Church and the HRE.
 His son is Maurice of Saxony).
 The griffin is also visible in and outside Torgau (Saxony) on the road to Schloss Triestewitz which was owned by von Falken until 1555 and which they sold to the Elector/Kurfurst of Saxony: